blackandcold/ModelEng2015/README.md

 ### View Model
 - [Bernd] Not sure if Gernics work with EMF  (ClassIndexView, ClassOperationView)
+-
-- [Bernd] (ClassIndexView, ClassOperationView, ListViewElement, TableViewElement) ...
+- [Bernd] *ClassIndexView, ClassOperationView, ListViewElement, TableViewElement* ...
 There should be a lot of specific stuff about associated class instances/instance, no idea if that thing is correct :-)

+ > List: A list shows associated class instances in the form of a list that displays the instances’ id property.

 - [Bernd] SelectionViewElement, the text confuses me